 ECOHZ offers global renewable energy solutions to businesses, organisations and electricity providers – providing renewable electricity, from a wide range of sources, regions and qualities.
-Renewable electricity is documented by Guarantees of Origin in Europe, RECs in North America and International RECs (I-RECs) in a growing number of countries in Asia, Latin America and Africa.
+Renewable electricity is documented by Guarantees of Origin in Europe, RECs in North America and International RECs (I-RECs) in a growing number of countries in Asia, Africa, the Middle East and Latin America.
 ECOHZ also provides an innovative additionality solution - GO² - combining renewable energy purchases with the financing and building of new renewable power generation.
 Companies choosing documented renewable energy can reduce their carbon footprint and improve their sustainability ratings.
-ECOHZ is among the leading independent suppliers in Europe, and has offices in Norway and Switzerland.
+ECOHZ is among the leading independent suppliers in Europe and has offices in Norway and Switzerland.
 ECOHZ endeavours to play an active role in the current energy transition through its vision of “changing energy behaviour”.
 Visit www.ecohz.com

 Statkraft is a leading company in hydropower internationally and Europe’s largest generator of renewable energy.
 The Group produces hydropower, wind power, gas-fired power and district heating and is a global player in energy market operations.
 Statkraft’s Global Environmental Markets team, based in Amsterdam, has been active in different renewable and carbon certificate markets since 2001.
 Visit www.statkraft.com